 Family therapy offers a chance for your loved ones to participate in the recovery process.
 Addiction affects everyone in the family, so these sessions focus on building better communication, avoiding enabling or codependency, and healing from past trauma.

-Depending on your needs, holistic treatment options such as music, art, and equine therapy may also be offered.
+Depending on your needs, holistic treatment options such as recreational therapy, nutritional counseling, and equine therapy may also be offered.
 Holistic treatments for addiction recovery recognize that healing the mind, body, and spirit is the best way to build a foundation for lasting sobriety.
 Holistic treatments allow you to apply the lessons learned in individual and group therapy to various hands-on activities.

 Medication management services are provided as needed.
 This can be helpful for those who are still trying to find a combination of medications to best manage their symptoms or those who are balancing recovery with medications for co-occurring disorders or chronic health issues.